[Note: This post was updated on Sept. 8, 2021.]

 “The ancestors of ilk, Old English ilca and Middle English ilke, were common words,” AH says, “usually appearing with such words as the or that, but the word hardly survived the Middle Ages in those uses.”

-You’re probably wondering if the pronoun “ilk” is related to the adjective “like.”
+You’re probably wondering if the noun “ilk” is related to the noun “like,” as in “he and his like” … “gambling and the like” … “things of that like.”
 They certainly look alike.
 And the Chambers Dictionary of Etymology says the similarity is no coincidence.

 Chambers points out that ilca, the Old English ancestor of “ilk,” combines the demonstrative i (that) and lic, the root of gelic, the Old English ancestor of “like.”
 In other words, both “ilk” and “like” are ultimately of the same ilk.